-Wherever possible we aim to fully include all pupils within all lessons so that they benefit from listening and participating with others in demonstration, discussion and explanation.
+Wherever possible we aim to fully include all pupils with in all lessons so that they benefit from listening and participating with others in demonstration, discussion and explanation.

-Where necessary teachers will, in consultation with the specialist EAL teacher or the Inclusion Manager, draw up an individual plan for the child.
+Where necessary teachers will, in consultation with the specialist EAL teacher or the SENCo, draw up and individual plan for the child.
 Where appropriate children may work on an individualised programme with support or specialist staff.
 Children may also receive targeted support within the classroom.